HyperSense-Software/lambda-keep-alive-trigger/README.md

 # More customization options
 ## Event rule
-- You can provide a custom event rule for KeepAliveStackParams.
+- You must provide a custom event rule for KeepAliveStackParams or an id for the default rule.
 The default is to run every 5 minutes.
 - This will help you keep the lambdas warm at specific date and times, example only during weekdays for development.
 - this can also help re-use the trigger for multiple lambda functions, instead of having  a trigger for each lambda function.